Regularization by noise for rough differential equations driven by Gaussian rough paths: Proof of the main theorem

 where $x$ (respectively $\tilde{x}$) is the solution of the rough differential equation driven by the fractional Brownian motion with initial value $x_0$ (respectively $\tilde{x}_0$) and coefficient $b$ and $\sigma$ (respectively $\tilde b$ and $\sigma$). \end{corollary}

 \begin{proof} One only has to use Theorem \ref{thm:MAIN000} and Proposition \ref{prop:fBm} and Theorem \ref{theorem:main2} to conclude. \end{proof}

 \begin{remark} Let us remark that we where not able to prove the usual continuity of the Itô map solution with respect to the driven rough path.
 Indeed, whenever $B^{\eps,H}$ is a smooth (say piecewise linear) approximation of the fractional Brownian motion, one does not necessarily have Proposition \ref{prop:malliavin_matrix}.
-In the same manner, the continuity with respect to the coefficient $\sigma$ is neither clear, since it appears in a deeply non-linear fashion manner in the averaged field. \end{remark}
+Similarly, the continuity with respect to the coefficient $\sigma$ is not clear, since it appears in a deeply non-linear fashion in the averaged field. \end{remark}